Colin Powell to speak at Democratic convention after voicing criticism of Trump

 A source within the Democratic National Committee has confirmed that Powell will be making a speech at the virtual convention.

-Former Secretary of State Colin Powell will make a surprise speech during tonight’s Democratic National Convention, Fox News has learned, marking the Republican’s most pubic dismissal of President Trump since announcing in June that he would vote for presumptive Democratic nominee Joe Biden.
+Former Secretary of State Colin Powell will make a surprise speech during tonight’s Democratic National Convention, Fox News has learned, marking the Republican’s most public dismissal of President Trump since announcing in June that he would vote for presumptive Democratic nominee Joe Biden.

 While he is not on the official list of speakers for Tuesday’s DNC lineup, a source within the Democratic National Committee has confirmed that Powell will be making a speech at the virtual convention.